Content

 Hypokalemia (low potassium levels)

-It’s so effective for hair loss, in fact, that a study published in the Journal of the American Academy of Dermatology found that a majority of women saw hair growth after six months with an average 100-milligram dose of spironolactone.
+The medication is so effective for hair loss, in fact, that a study published in the Journal of the American Academy of Dermatology found that a majority of women saw hair growth after six months with an average 100-milligram dose of spironolactone.

 As an anti-androgen medication, spironolactone reduces testosterone levels and prevents DHT from attaching to receptors in your scalp and harming your hair follicles.